ACD 116: Intercollegiate Athletics

 Academic Assistance and Progress

-The academic advising of student-athletes is the joint responsibility of ICA and the deans of the respective colleges, with the latter exercising final authority.
+The academic advising of student-athletes is the joint responsibility of SDA and the deans of the respective colleges, with the latter exercising final authority.
 The primary goal of the academic advising program shall be to provide academic support services to assist student-athletes in making academic progress and graduating from the university.

-The president (or designee) shall approve the ICA budget each year and shall provide for an annual audit of all revenues and expenditures.
+The president (or designee) shall approve the SDA budget each year and shall provide for an annual audit of all revenues and expenditures.
 The audit shall be conducted by a qualified auditor, selected by the president (or designee), who is not an institutional staff member.

 Physical Well-Being of Student-Athletes

 Arizona State University is committed to the total well-being of its student-athletes and offers a broad range of services to assist them in their emotional and physical development.

 The university prohibits the use by student-athletes of all illegal and NCAA-banned performance-enhancing substances, and fully supports the NCAA drug testing program.
 All student-athletes will be tested for drug and substance abuse in accordance with Arizona State University’s drug testing policies and procedures.